-Now, it’s of no surprise to you I’m sure that communication plays a pivotal role in relationship marketing.
-The first sign that your communication might be in trouble is when both parties are contributing to the conversation.
+I’m sure it’s no surprise to you that communication plays a pivotal role in relationship marketing.
+The first sign that your communication might be in trouble is when both parties aren’t contributing to the conversation.

-Communication – effective communication, is a two-way street.
+Effective communication is a two-way street.

-Now I feel like I need to clear a couple things up.
-In recent posts (that you can find here) I talk about the process of using FORM.
-And, I think where this great outline was lost, was people were diving right into that strategy without even having a conversation.
+Now I need to clear a couple of things up.
+First, in recent posts, I talk about the process of using FORM.
+And, I think where it’s possible helps create a fantastic outline instead of people diving right into that strategy without even having a conversation.

-And don’t forget, communication should be ongoing.
-It is part of the relationship marketing focus that needs to continue, be nurtured, revisited, and so on.
-The chances of having one conversation and it converting to sales or a recruit is unlikely.
-Not impossible, but unlikely and certainly not duplicable.
+Communication should be ongoing.
+It is part of the relationship marketing focus that needs to continue, be nurtured, revisited, and so on—the chances of having one conversation and converting to sales or otherwise are unlikely.

-Let’s Talk Attraction Marketing
+Let’s Talk About Attraction Marketing

-Well, I’ll tell you.
 Let’s go back to the person you had that first conversation with.
-Perhaps you met through a mutual interest group, and you’ve been chatting, positively, for a week now.
-Your timeline however, is filled with negativity.
+Perhaps you met through a mutual interest group, and you’ve been chatting positively for a week now.
+Your timeline, however, is filled with negativity.

 Or, on a positive note …

-Let’s say you have been posting about your journey to health.
-You aren’t mentioning any type of products or services – you are simply sharing your journey.
-You might be talking about how much better you feel, more energy, etc. Perhaps you share a weight loss milestone, or a new weight lifted at the gym.
-Or, could be showing off in your new bathing suit!
+Let’s say you have been posting about your health journey.
+You aren’t mentioning any products or services – you are simply sharing your journey.
+For example, you might talk about how much better you feel, more energy, etc. Perhaps you share a weight loss milestone or a new weight lifting at the gym, or you could be showing off in your new bathing suit!